Josephine Clofullia

-Josephine Clofullia (1829–1870) was a famous Swiss-born bearded lady who toured with P. T. Barnum's "American Museum".
+Josephine Clofullia (1829–1870) was a famous Swiss-born bearded lady who is most famous for being part of P. T. Barnum's "American Museum."

 Early life

-Madame Clofullia, as she was often billed, was born Josephine Boisdechêne in Versoix, Switzerland.
+Madame Clofullia, as she was often billed, was born Josephine Boisdechêne in Versoix, Switzerland to Brigadier Joseph Boisdechêne and Françoise Masset.
 She was born hairy and reputedly had a two-inch beard at the age of eight.
-At the age of fourteen she began to tour Europe, first accompanied by her father and an agent and then with her father alone.
-In Paris she met painter Fortune Clofullia and eventually married him.
-She is notorious for fashioning her beard to imitate that of Napoleon III.
-In return, the ruler gave her a large diamond.